SHArtyom/python-project-49/README.md

 # Description

-This project is a small entartainment package of 5 console mathematical games:
+This project is a small entartainment package of 5 console mathematical games.
+You have to give 3 correct answers for each quiz, wrong answer terminates game.

 - brain-even
+Guess whether the shown number is even or not. (italic)

 - brain-calc
+Guess the result of simple mathematicle expression. (italic)

 - brain-gcd
+Guess the greatest common divisor of two given numners. (italic)

 - brain-progression
+Guess the missing number in given progression. (italic)

 - brain-prime
+Guess whether the given number is prime or not. (italic)
 ____

 ## Minimum requirements